Parameter-free accelerated gradient descent for nonconvex minimization: Related work

-All of the abovementioned methods assume a Lipschitz continuous gradient and Hessian, while the first-order methods \citep{carmon2017convex,xu2017neon+,allen2018neon2,jin2018accelerated,li2022restarted} additionally assume that (estimates of) both Lipschitz constants are given as input.
-If incorrect estimates are given, there is no guarantee of convergence, let alone complexity bounds, as shown in \cref{fig:rosenbrock_intro}.
-In addition, the existing methods require a target accuracy, $\epsilon$, as input; for example, AGD methods \citep{jin2018accelerated,li2022restarted} choose an acceleration parameter dependently on $\epsilon$.
-Our first-order method resolves the above issues while maintaining the advantages of the state-of-the-art method \citep{li2022restarted}.
+All of the abovementioned methods assume a Lipschitz continuous gradient and Hessian.
+Some of them \cite{carmon2018accelerated,agarwal2017finding,carmon2017convex,xu2017neon+,allen2018neon2,jin2018accelerated,li2022restarted} additionally assume that (estimates of) both Lipschitz constants $L_f$ and $M_f$ are given as input to achieve the desired complexity bounds.
+If incorrect estimates are given, there is no guarantee of convergence, let alone complexity bounds, as shown in \cref{fig:rosenbrock_intro}.\footnote{ With some modification, these methods~\cite{carmon2018accelerated,agarwal2017finding,carmon2017convex,xu2017neon+,allen2018neon2,jin2018accelerated,li2022restarted} might be improved to not require $L_f$ as input, for example, by incorporating the Armijo rule reviewed in \cref{sec:review_estimation_lipschitz}.
+However, it is non-trivial to modify them so as to use neither the actual value of $M_f$ nor Hessian-vector products, as discussed in \cref{sec:review_estimation_lipschitz,sec:preliminary}. } Other methods \cite{royer2018complexity,royer2020newton} relaxed this restriction; they do not require the value of $L_f$ and $M_f$ as input, though they require Hessian-vector products instead.
+It should be noted that, unlike our method, their complexity has a worse dependence on $M_f$ than the methods \cite{carmon2018accelerated,agarwal2017finding,xu2017neon+,allen2018neon2,jin2018accelerated,carmon2017convex,li2022restarted} that require $L_f$ and $M_f$ as input.
+Our first-order method is the first to achieve the complexity bound of $O(\epsilon^{-7/4})$ (or $\tilde O(\epsilon^{-7/4})$) without requiring Hessian-vector products or knowledge of the Lipschitz constants.

+The existing methods require a target accuracy, $\epsilon$, as input; for example, AGD methods \cite{jin2018accelerated,li2022restarted} choose an acceleration parameter dependently on $\epsilon$.
+In contrast, our algorithm does not require pre-determination of accuracy; in other words, when stopped at an arbitrary time, the algorithm is guaranteed to produce a solution with accuracy corresponding to the number of iterations up to that point.